 Often overlooked by visitors to Edinburgh and Stirling castles, Linlithgow doesn’t have quite the same groomed magnificence (it’s a burnt-out shell, after all) but it certainly has the history.
 Built in 1425 by James I, its walls have seen generations of Scottish monarchs come and go – their births, marriages and deaths, their hopes, joys, fears, victories and losses.

-It was here, in April 1512, that the future James V of Scotland was born; a year later, his father, James IV, faced the Earl of Surrey’s army at the Battle of Flodden Field while his mother, Margaret Tudor, watched from the high north-west turret for her husband’s safe homecoming.
+It was at Linlithgow Palace, in April 1512, that the future James V of Scotland was born; a year later, his father, James IV, faced the Earl of Surrey’s army at the Battle of Flodden Field while his mother, Margaret Tudor, watched from the high north-west turret, known as Queen Margaret’s Bower, for her husband’s safe homecoming.

 But he didn’t return: a resounding victory for England, Flodden was Scotland’s worst military disaster, leaving James IV and a generation of Scottish nobility dead on the battlefield.
 James V became king before he was two years old.